mmcc007/screenshots/README.md

   - de-DE
   - en-US

-# A list of devices to emulate
+# A map of devices to emulate
 devices:
   ios:
     iPhone X: